Quick Summary: Timing Your First Haircut After a Hair Transplant

 Get in Touch

 Ready to elevate your hair restoration journey?
 Book a free consultation call with our London-based FUE hair transplant clinic.
-If you are based in Birmingham, you can reach out to our FUE hair transplant clinic in Birmingham.
+If you are based in Birmingham, you can contact our FUE hair transplant clinic in Birmingham.
 We also offer virtual consultations for patients in Manchester and Leicester.

 Our award-winning team, including leading London hair transplant surgeons Dr Fernando and Dr Vara, is here to support you every step of the way.